Gradient Descent Learns Linear Dynamical Systems: Introduction

 The only result to our knowledge which provides polynomial sample complexity for identifying linear dynamical systems is in Shah \emph{et al}~\cite{Shah12}.
 Here, the authors show that if certain \emph{frequency domain} information about the linear dynamical system is observed, then the linear system can be identified by solving a second-order cone programming problem.
 This result is about improper learning only, and the size of the resulting system may be quite large, scaling as the $(1-\rho(A))^{-2}$.
 As we describe in this work, very simple algorithms work in the improper setting when the system degree is allowed to be polynomial in $(1-\rho(A))^{-1}$.
 Moreover, it is not immediately clear how to translate the frequency-domain results to the time-domain identification problem discussed above.

 Our main assumption about the image of the polynomial $q(z)$ is an appeal to the theory of passive systems.
 A system is passive if the dot product between the input sequence $u_t$ and output sequence $y_t$ are strictly positive.
 Physically, this notion corresponds to systems that cannot create energy.
 For example, a circuit made solely of resistors, capacitors, and inductors would be a passive electrical system.
 If one added an amplifier to the internals of the system, then it would no longer be passive.
 The set of passive systems is a subset of the set of stable systems, and the subclass is somewhat easier to work with mathematically.
 Indeed, Megretski used tools from passive systems to provide a relaxation technique for a family of identification problems in dynamical systems~\cite{Megretski08}.
 His approach is to lower bound a nonlinear least-squares cost with a convex functional.
-However, he does not prove that his technique can identify any of the systems, even asymptotically.
-Bazanella \emph{et al} use a passivity condition to prove quasi-convexity of a cost function that arises in control design~\cite{Bazanella08}.
-Building on this work, Eckhard and Bazanella prove a weaker version of Lemma~\ref{lem:main_single_term} in the context of system identification~\cite{eckhard2011global}, but no sample complexity or global convergence proofs are provided.
+However, he does not prove that his technique can identify any of the systems, even asymptotically. ~\citet{soderstrom1982some, stoica1982uniqueness,stoica1984uniqueness} and later \citet{Bazanella08,eckhard2011global} prove the quasi-convexity of a cost function under a passivity condition in the context of system identification, but no sample complexity or global convergence proofs are provided.